Google Drive goes down

 Because Drive is at the core of so many other Google services, the issues are also affecting tools like Google Keep and Google Classroom.

-We seen plenty of outage reports on Twitter and some (but not all) of us here at TC are also affected.
+We’ve seen plenty of outage reports on Twitter and some (but not all) of us here at TC are also affected.
 Google itself acknowledged the outage at 8:41am PT and says that it will provide more information shortly.

-Update: as of 10am PT, Google is saying that the Google Drive problems affects about 10.3 percent of active users and that it continues to investigate the issue.
-The company will provide an update at 10:40am PT.

 If you are seeing similar issues — or not — let us know in the comments.

-Note: Update: as of 10am PT, Google is saying that the Google Drive problems affect about 10.3 percent of active users and that it continues to investigate the issue.
-The company will provide an update at 10:40am PT.